Travel in Japan

 - At Kiyomizudera celebrate Seiryu-e with the dragon that protects Kyoto

-- The Nagahama Matsuri is a true local festival with an interesting history
+- The Nagahama Matsuri is a true local festival with an interesting history and where the children take a lead role

 - The Sapporo Snow Festival and Otaru Snow Gleaming are winter festivals in the northern Island of Hokkaido